What Debt Is Considered When Getting A Mortgage?

 VA Loan DTI Ratio

-Qualifying active-duty service members, veterans and surviving spouses with a median credit score of 620 or better can get a fixed-rate loan with a DTI as high as 60%.
+Qualifying active-duty service members, veterans and surviving spouses with a median credit score of 620 or better can get a fixed-rate loan with with no VA-set maximum DTI limit.
 VA loan borrowers may also qualify for an adjustable rate mortgage (ARM) with a DTI that’s lower than 50%.
 This can vary depending on your credit score and the size of your down payment or equity amount.

 If your median score for a VA loan is above 580 but below 620, you’ll need to spend no more than 38% of your gross monthly income on your mortgage payment and no more than 45% on total debt payments.